Sustainability

 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.

-As suggested by the UN SDG 9 to significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020; Reon indirectly has played a very substantial role in upgrading infrastructure for telecom towers while retrofitting industries to make them sustainable.
+As suggested by the UN SDG 9 to significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries.
+Reon indirectly has played a very substantial role in upgrading infrastructure for telecom towers while retrofitting industries to make them sustainable.

-Reon since 2015, has provided efficient and clean energy to more than 2000 towers located in remote communities of Pakistan with some being inaccessible by cars.
+Reon has delivered efficient and clean energy to over 7,500 towers in remote communities across Pakistan and internationally.
 The energized telecom towers play a key role in connecting these previously isolated communities to the world.
 One such community is that residing on the Makran Coastal strip that runs all the way from Coastal Belt, Karachi up to Jiwani in the Baluchistan province.
 Visit our Customer Stories section to find out more about our experience.

 Total Number